 There are plenty of small B&Bs and hotels within the local vicinity with good beer and home cooked food.
 There are no major hotels nearby and we wouldn't recommend Bangor, although it does have a cheap travel lodge for those who crave a chain hotel.

 Being so remote there are loads of places to visit whilst travelling to this circuit.
 South Stack lighthouse is just North, and you would have passed the place with the longest name in the UK as you drove onto the island.
 Snowdon and the Pen-y-Pass are only 15 miles South of Bangor and well worth a detour.

 As for the circuit, following its extensive redevelopment in the winter of 2006/2007, the much improved circuit now has various layouts.
-'Coastal' and 'International' are the layouts usually used for track days.
-The circuit lacks in facilities with the burger van the only place on site to eat or drink.
-There are no garages so when the weather is bad, you are going to get wet.
+'Coastal' and 'International GP' are the layouts we use for track days.

 Much of the International circuit is the same, but instead of going through the Corkscrew there is a very quick left hand corner called Seamans that is slightly off camber.
 This leads on to the Tom Pryce Straight.
 On approach to the hairpin there is a seam in the tarmac that runs across the track; use this to judge your braking point.
 The run down to the final left hander completes the International lap.
 Picking a braking point is very tricky as it is very easy to overdrive the last corner of the lap.
 The corner has a very fast open approach but then tightens mid corner, so be careful not to be caught out.